Stellunia/fluffy-bunny/README.md

 # fluffy-bunny
 Testing my sister's website

-My name is Estelle, I'm 25 and I'm using Github with the purpose of helping my sister out with her website.
+My name is Estelle, I'm 25 and I'm using Github with the purpose of exploring and testing navigation, searching and various functions of Webhallen.

 This is a local update to the git repository.